 Edinburgh has been in existence since the Middle Ages and is full of history and culture.
 Considered the genteel and more refined sister of the major Scottish cities, Edinburgh boasts beautiful architecture and a vibrant and full nightlife.
-From shopping on Princes Street to exploring the latest cocktail bars, there is always something to do in beautiful Edinburgh at night.
+From shopping on Princes Street to exploring the latest cocktail bars, there are plenty of fun things to do in Edinburgh at night.
+Keep reading to find out more!

 The Bramble Bar boasts the accolade of being the first Scottish bar to make it on Bartender magazine’s Top 20 list.
 The term “ scotch” refers to Scottish whisky, which can be single malt, single grain, blended malt, blended grain or blended scotch!
 Confused yet?!
 So were we!
 If you are traveling alone and don’t want to drink alone, there are also organized bar crawls that you can join.
-Make friends, explore a new city and enjoy a few drinks all in one evening!
+Make friends, explore a new city, enjoy a few drinks, and enjoy Edinburgh’s nightlife!

 The Bow Bar